krisarmstrong/seed/docs/internal/HARDWARE_PHASE4_PLAN.md

 │ Help Improve Hardware Compatibility                    │
 ├─────────────────────────────────────────────────────────┤
 │                                                         │
-│ LuminetIQ can anonymously share your hardware          │ │ information to help the community understand which     │ │ adapters work best.                                     │ │                                                         │
+│ The Seed can anonymously share your hardware          │ │ information to help the community understand which     │ │ adapters work best.                                     │ │                                                         │